Committee Responsibilities

 Publicity, Communication, and Alumni Relations

-The committee creates and maintains department-wide social media and develops other methods of department/alumni community-building.
+The committee creates and maintains department-wide newsletters, social media and web presence, along with developing other methods of department/alumni engagement.

 Qualifying Exam

-Members are the main instructors of a qualifying exam sequence.
+Members are the main instructors of qualifying exam courses.
 Duties are to

-1. write the qualifying exam for their sequence, possibly both in January and in August
+- write the qualifying exam for their course

 Undergraduate Advising